NikodemSan/Sage-Chess-Bot/README.md

            1
 ```

-This was roughly a 5.26 million parameter network.
-We iterated on Parable through several versions, including more training and multiple search refinements, but the basic architecture stayed similar.
-Parable did improve, but the key lesson was that the larger evaluator was expensive enough to noticeably reduce search throughput.
-In practice, we were paying a lot of CPU time per node without getting enough playing strength back from the extra network capacity.
-Comparisons against the smaller Fable line made this increasingly obvious.
-The most important outcome of Parable was therefore not a particular version number: it was the decision to **stop trying to rescue the large evaluator and completely redesign the architecture**.
+It was around 5.26 million parameters.
+We trained and tuned several Parable versions and changed the search around it, but the network shape stayed broadly the same.

+Parable got better over time, but it was expensive.
+The engine was spending a lot more time evaluating each node, and the extra network capacity was not making up for the loss in search speed.
+That became hard to ignore when we compared it with smaller engines such as Fable.

+Eventually we stopped trying to keep improving that architecture and started again with Sage.

 ---

 # Sage — the architecture reset

-Sage was the clean reset.
-Instead of full king-square HalfKP, it used only eight coarse king regions, which reduced the sparse input space to 6,144 features.
-It also removed Parable's two 32-wide hidden layers.
-The final Sage family used:
+Sage was the rebuild.
+Instead of using a separate king bucket for every king square, it used eight coarse king regions.
+That cut the sparse feature count down to 6,144.
+We also removed Parable's two 32-wide hidden layers.

+The Sage network was:

 ```text
 6,144 king-bucketed inputs